getlift/lift/docs/queue.md

 This command displays the logs of the Lambda "worker" function.

 It is an alias to `serverless logs --function <construct-name>Worker` and supports the same options, for example `--tail` to tail logs live.

+- `serverless <construct-name>:send`

+Send a message into the SQS queue.

+This command can be useful while developing to push sample messages into the queue.

+When the command runs, it will prompt for the body of the SQS message.
+It is also possible to provide the body via the `--body="message body here"` option.

 - `serverless <construct-name>:failed`